-In assessment terms, quality is more important than quantity, but as has been seen previously candidates in some schools submitted not only a very small number of pieces, but also poorly constructed artwork.
+In assessment terms, quality is more important than quantity, but candidates in some schools submitted not only a very small number of pieces, but also poorly constructed artwork.
 The IB recommends 240 hours of teaching for the HL course and 150 hours for candidates opting for the SL course.
-In order to be successful, candidates who submit images for fewer than 12 studio pieces at HLA should compensate for this with the evidence of being engaged with complex, challenging, highly time-consuming art work.
+In order to be successful, candidates who submitted images for fewer than 12 studio pieces at HLA should have compensated for this with the evidence of being engaged with complex, challenging, highly time-consuming art work.